JoeMoon1506

 Role: Veteran mentality and midfield experience

 His Leadership of 18 is enormous in the context of this squad.
 Add Aggression of 17, Bravery of 15 and Strength of 12, and he becomes one of the key cultural figures in the dressing room.
-Even if his physical peak is behind him, his influence could be vital.
+Even if his physical peak is behind him, his intelligence and authority should make him Cork’s main tempo setter.

 In a development save, senior professionals matter.
 Bolger should be one of the players who helps bridge the gap between youth potential and promotion pressure.